-It’s not only banners, Adblock blocks text links as well
+It’s not only banners; adblockers may limit text links as well

-My use of Adblock made me recognize a new feature that I wasn’t aware of.
+My use of an adblocker made me recognize a new feature that I wasn’t aware of.
 I started noticing that Adblock doesn’t only block those annoying banner ads and pop-ups.
 Text link ads to for example affiliate programs are being blocked as well.
-I always thought that the text ads were much more appealing than banner ads and they were usually much more targeted and relevant so I never had anything against them.
+I always thought that the text ads were much more appealing than banner ads and they were usually much more targeted and relevant, so I never had anything against them.